Pennsylvania Hospital: History

+18th century

-Pennsylvania Hospital was originally conceived in 1751 by Dr. Thomas Bond as an institution "for the reception and cure of the sick poor...free of charge.
-It was funded by "matching grant" to donations of the people of Philadelphia by a Bill which the House passed unanimously on 7 February 1750.
-Franklin went on to later write: "I do not remember any of my political Manoeuvres, the Success of which gave me at the time more Pleasure."
+Pennsylvania Hospital was originally conceived in 1751 by Thomas Bond as an institution "for the reception and cure of the sick poor...free of charge”.
+It was funded by "matching grant" to donations of the people of Philadelphia by a bill, which the House passed unanimously on February 7, 1750.
+Franklin later wrote that, "I do not remember any of my political Manoeuvres, the Success of which gave me at the time more Pleasure."
 On September 2, 1751, Mathias Koplin donated the first plot of ground for the new hospital.

-The first (temporary) building was opened on February 6, 1752, on High Street (now Market Street).
+The first building at the hospital was opened on February 6, 1752, on High Street (now Market Street).
 Elizabeth Gardner, a Quaker widow, was appointed Matron of the hospital.
 As the hospital received support of the leading families in Philadelphia, its permanence was secured, and Samuel Rhoads was appointed architect of the new building.

 Thomas Stretch was among the leading citizens of Philadelphia and one of the founders of Pennsylvania Hospital.
-He was a member of the Union Fire Company, also known as Benjamin Franklin's Bucket Brigade and a founder of the social club known as Schuylkill Fishing Company, and the club's first governor in 1732, re-elected annually until his death in 1765.
+He was a member of the Union Fire Company, also known as Benjamin Franklin's Bucket Brigade, and a founder of the social club known as Schuylkill Fishing Company, and the club's first governor in 1732, re-elected annually until his death in 1765.
 Stretch was a director of the Philadelphia Contributionship (Hand-in-Hand fire mark) from 1758 to 1761.

-In the Pennsylvania Gazette of May 29, 1755, Thomas Stretch appears as one of the largest subscribers (with Benjamin Franklin and others) to the fund for the Pennsylvania Hospital.
+In The Pennsylvania Gazette on May 29, 1755, Thomas Stretch appears as one of the largest subscribers with Benjamin Franklin and others to the fund for the Pennsylvania Hospital.
 The Stretch family and Benjamin Franklin each provided half of the original capital to fund the hospital.
 The list of subscribers reads:

 Thomas Stretch and Joseph Stretch were sons of Peter Stretch (1670–1746) and Margery Hall Stretch (1668–1746).
 It is likely the reference to Isaac Stretch is to Isaac Stretch (1714–1770), son of Daniel Stretch (1694–1746), another son of Peter and Margery Stretch.
 The Stretch family were Quakers.

 Joseph Stretch, mentioned above, was at this time "His Majesty's Collector of Excise for the City and County of Philadelphia", as may be seen from a notice in the Pennsylvania Gazette of October 28, 1756; and subsequently, in 1768, he was "His Majesty’s Collector of Customs, etc., for the Port of Philadelphia".
 Robert Harding was pastor of St. Joseph's Church.

 In 1755, the cornerstone was laid for the East Wing of what would become the hospital's permanent location at 8th and Pine Streets.
 All of the patients were transferred from the temporary hospital to the permanent hospital on December 17, 1756.
 The first admission of a new patient occurred on the following day.
-The site continued to grow through the years with the addition of more wings (such as the West Wing of the building which was built in 1796) and buildings, extra land, and further expansion.
+The site continued to grow through the years with the addition of more wings; the West Wing of the building was built in 1796, and buildings, extra land, and further expansion have since been added.